build-server-protocol/build-server-protocol/docs/bsp.md

   /** Name or description of the test. */ def description: String

-  /** Information about completion of the test, for example error message. */ def message: String
+  /** Information about completion of the test, for example an error message. */ def message: Option[String]

   /** Completion status of the test. */ def status: Int